MaryOdama/LITA_Class_Docummentation/README.md

     - Finance: Monitor financial performance,budget analysis and forecasting.
     - Operations: Improve operational effifiency with data on supply chain, inventory and production processes.
     - HR: Analyze employee performance,attrition rates and recruitment metrics.

+data cleaning in Power Bi involves transforming raw data into a refined and accurate form, making it ready for analysis.
+Here is a step-by-step guide to help you clean your data using power Bi:
+   1. Get Data
+      - Open power BI Desktop and click on Get Data to connect to your data source (Excel, SQL,etc).

+   2. Load Data into Power Query Editor
+      - After selecting your data source, click on Transform Data to open Power Query Editor, Where you will perfom data cleaning.